priyakrishnan-de/data-eng/terraform/loadbalance-vms/readme.md

     configmap.yaml - Configuration for three VM's listening on port 80

+6. To Deploy the Loadbalancer, provide path where the yaml files are    available:

+    `kubectl apply -f C:/Users/OrCon/GitHub/data-eng/k8s/lb/`

 **Steps followed for verification of resources - Google Cloud SDK**